EricssonResearch/dnt/doc/dev/architecture.md

 ## Packet processing

-The main thread of R2DTWO is just an idle loop waiting for the interrupt or terminate signal.
+The main thread of DNT is just an idle loop waiting for the interrupt or terminate signal.
 The *Interface* objects that can receive packets each run their own receive threads, and the packet processing happens in those threads.
 This means that all packet processing code must be thread-safe.

 There is a common send-receive infrastructure found in `if_utils.h` that is used by almost all Interface types.
 It takes care of Packet allocation, receiving on the socket, timestamping, and error handling.

-There is a limit on how many packets can exist in R2DTWO at the same time to prevent memory exhaustion.
+There is a limit on how many packets can exist in DNT at the same time to prevent memory exhaustion.
 If the limit is reached, the incoming packets are read into a dummy buffer that is never processed, because we have to drain the receive buffer of the socket.
-Currently only Delay and POF modules can buffer packets, so those are the ones to watch out for when R2DTWO starts issuing warnings about packet overflow.
+Currently only Delay and POF modules can buffer packets, so those are the ones to watch out for when DNT starts issuing warnings about packet overflow.

 Once a Packet has been received there are two distinct phases of processing: